 On March 18, 2019, we announced the advancement of a project led by academic collaborators at Quebec Heart and Lung Institute, Laval University, to research the clinical potential of apabetalone as a potential therapy for PAH.
 The clinical pilot study commenced in September 2019 and is in the process of enrolling patients.
 An article titled: "Multicenter Preclinical Validation of BET Inhibition for the Treatment of Pulmonary Arterial Hypertension" was published in the high-impact, peer-reviewed medical journal, American Journal of Respiratory and Critical Care Medicine, published by the American Thoracic Society.
 This article presents our collaborative work with top research groups in Canada and the Netherlands, who show the beneficial effects of apabetalone treatment in several animal and cell models of PAH.
-We plan to continue to evaluate the potential use of apabetalone in a proof of concept clinical study to assess the patient safety and effect on key biomarkers of PAH.
+A proof of concept clinical study is currently ongoing to assess the patient safety and effect of apabetalone treatment on key biomarkers of PAH.